ESIPFed/data-help-desk/docs/planning/detailed_planning_steps.md

 A crucial component of a successful data help desk is a well-curated collection of resources to address common questions and provide further learning opportunities.
+Prepare a list of resources for various subject areas.
+Create a gallery of recorded demos, tutorials, and one-pagers that can be accessed asynchronously, especially beneficial as researchers are often busy during meetings.
+Basic handouts on data topics should be available, as many researchers lack formal training in these areas.
 This Collection Can Include:

 -   Recorded demos and tutorials on tools, platforms, and data management best practices.